You need up-to-date ID in the 21st century

 - One support-of-identity document, such as a plastic Canadian citizenship card, employee identification card, student ID card, credit card, or Old Age Security card.
 Click here for the full list of ID documents.

-Obviously, this is not happening all at the same time.
-ServiceOntario will inform people with a letter (paper letter) when it is time for their community to make the change.
+ServiceOntario has contacted people with a letter (paper letter) when it is time for their community to make the change.
 Along with your driver’s license, your Ontario Health Card is a key piece of Province-issued identification, and it is important for you, your family and your friends to first ensure that your information is up-to-date.

-Make the switch early.
+Make the switch now.
 Read this ServiceOntario web page first, and book an appointment at a convenient ServiceOntario location.

 What to do now